CraneSoftwrights/board-baseball/en/README.md

 <img alt="" src="../shared/step-2-x.png" style="height:30px"/>

-- in the basic mode there is no pitching
+- in the basic mode there is no separate pitching

 <img alt="" src="../shared/step-3.png" style="height:30px"/>

-- the player batting rolls two dice to determine the play according to the instructions at the dice combination below (click on the dice combination for details of each play):
+- the player pitching rolls two dice to determine how the batter moves their pegs for the play according to the instructions at the dice combination below (click on the dice combination for details of each play):

 | | | | | |
 | :--- | :--- | :--- | :--- | :--- |